 (formally AADS), Steiner Schools, and several others.

-He's on the national speaking circuit, delivering keynotes nationally to CEO's and
+He's on the national speaking circuit, delivering keynotes nationally to CEO's and boards on the above topics.
+Jeff is active on boards, having chaired two companies,

-Special Responsibilities: Member of the Tenant Services & Engagement Committee.
+Special Responsibilities Member of the Tenant Services and Engagement Committee.